toxicity1985/atoum-documentation/source/en/configuration_bootstraping/configuration.inc.rst

 Configuration file
 ******************

+The configuration file is the way you can configure the way atoum works.

-If you name your configuration file ``.atoum.php``, atoum will load it automatically if this file is located in the current directory.
-The ``-c`` parameter is optional in this case.
+The default name of the file is ``.atoum.php``, atoum will load it automatically if this file is located in the current directory.
+You can define it through the cli with ``-c``.

+If you have in one of the parent directory a ``.atoum.php`` it will be also loaded.
+So you can have a default configuration to have the loop or debug mode activated by default.

+.. _coverage-code-config:

 Code coverage
 =============